 STEP 1.
 First you need to fill a large bowl with a good amount of ice and water.
 Add blue food coloring if desired.

 STEP 3.
 Now, for the messy part, fill one plastic bag with shortening.

 STEP 4.
 Have your kids place one hand in another bag and the other hand inside the blubber/fat-filled bag.
 Seal the tops with duct tape so water can’t get into the bags.
 Make sure to move the fat around, so it covers your hand completely.

 STEP 5.
 Put the bag covered hands in the ice water.
 What do they notice?
-The water feels less cold!
+Does the water feel less cold or not?